604 899 5241

 - TEL604 899 5210

-Frank is a Vancouver-based civil litigation lawyer with an interest in insurance defence, bodily injury and commercial disputes.
+Frank Lin is a Vancouver-based civil litigation lawyer focusing on commercial litigation, insurance defence, and bodily injury matters.

-Frank strives to provide cost-efficient dispute resolution services.
-Wherever possible, Frank seeks to reach resolution by negotiation or mediation.
-When settlement cannot be achieved, Frank advances his clients’ positions in Court.
+Frank provides efficient dispute resolution services.
+Whenever possible, he seeks to resolve disputes through negotiation or mediation.
+When a settlement cannot be achieved, Frank advances his clients’ interests in Court.
 Since being called to the Bar in 2014, Frank has successfully advocated for his clients as trial counsel in the Supreme Court of British Columbia.
+He also assists senior counsel with appeal matters.

 Walls v.
 Ocampo, et al., 2020 BCSC 499.
 Counsel for the defendants in a motor vehicle accident for which liability was admitted.
 The court dismissed the plaintiff’s claim of $250,000 for loss of future earning capacity, and reduced the plaintiff’s non-pecuniary damages by 20% to account for her failure to mitigate her losses.